-Potato Late Blight can spread quickly leading to huge yield losses.
+Late blight can spread quickly, leading to huge yield losses in potato crops.

 Phytophthora infestans, more commonly known as Potato Late Blight (PLB) is one of the oldest recorded plant diseases in human history.
-It is generally spread by briding between seasons on tubers as volunteers, unharvested crop, cull piles or home saved/commercial seed.
-It may also be soilborne in sexually derived resting bodies called oospores, though in practice the pathogen population faced at the outset of one season is comprised of the strains which ended the previous one.
+It is generally spread by bridging between seasons on tubers as volunteers, unharvested crop, cull piles or home-saved/commercial seed.
+It may also be soilborne in sexually-derived resting bodies called oospores, though in practice, the pathogen population faced at the outset of one season is composed of the strains that ended the previous one.

-During early infection, PLB is made visible by brown, moist lesions on the green leaf tissue, often outlined with the typical white mildew layer on the underside of the leaf, typical of Oomycetous diseases.
+During early infection, PLB is made visible by brown, moist lesions on the green leaf tissue, often outlined with a white mildew layer on the underside of the leaf, characteristic of Oomycetous diseases.

 This white layer is predominantly made up of sporangia; asexual spores that are fundamental to the primary stage of infection and indirectly to secondary infections.